sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/workshop-walkthrough.md

 cannot be used for anything else that the anticipated use-case.

 We pre-created one such m2m client.
 In a production setting we would share the client_secret via Azure Key Vaults or some other secure secrets sharing mechanism.
-For the sake of simplicity, we use a poor-mans out-of-band second-factor secret sharing.
+For the sake of simplicity, we use a poor-man's out-of-band second-factor secret sharing.
 Replace the first 4 `_` with the 4 characters on the slides

 ```